-The definition of advertisement under the Advertising Law is broad.
+The definition of advertising under the Advertising Law is broad.
 Advertising appears to cover any commercial activities whereby business operators or service providers directly or indirectly introduce and recommend products or services they are marketing by using certain forms of media.

-The former State Administration for Industry and Commerce (SAIC), now reformed into the State Administration for Market Regulation (SAMR), and the Legislative Affairs Commission of the Standing Committee of the National People's Congress, in their interpretations of the Advertising Law, summarise the characteristics of advertisements.
-An advertisement is a commercial activity which:
+The former State Administration for Industry and Commerce (SAIC), now reformed into the State Administration for Market Regulation (SAMR), and the Legislative Affairs Commission of the Standing Committee of the National People's Congress, summarise the characteristics of advertisements in their interpretations of the Advertising Law.
+They define an advertisement as a commercial activity that:

-- is transferred through certain media (including both traditional media and new media), rather than directly between individuals or groups of individuals (eg, speech to specific audiences in a conference; one-to-one oral introduction to patients in a pharmacy); - points to a specific commodity or service of a business operator as the identifiable beneficiary (the advertiser); and - is for-profit and promotional purpose, ie, its purpose is to influence the public's attitude towards the commodities or services.
+is transferred through certain media (including both traditional media and new media), rather than directly between individuals or groups of individuals (eg, speech to specific audiences in a conference; one-to-one oral introduction to patients in a pharmacy);

+- points to a specific commodity or service of a business operator as the identifiable beneficiary (the advertiser); and - is for-profit and promotional purpose, ie, its purpose is to influence the public's attitude towards the commodities or services.